SAIT’s first MOOC is now in session

 The free elearning course, Business Start-Up: Turn Your Entrepreneurship Dreams into Reality, offers four weeks of valuable content for budding entrepreneurs, while showcasing the journeys of SAIT alumni entrepreneurs, including

-The MOOC was created and is taught by Dr. Vicky Roy, a SAIT School of Business instructor who also holds a Cisco eLearning Chair - an award given to top instructors to research elearning or develop technology innovations in learning at SAIT.
-Launched on April 17, 2017, the course is open for registration until May 15.
+The MOOC was created and is taught by Dr. Vicky Roy, a SAIT School of Business instructor and Cisco ELearning Chair — an award given to top instructors to research elearning or develop technology innovations in learning at SAIT.
+The course has ran twice since its spring 2017 launch and is now open for enrollment for its winter offering, Jan.
+22 - Feb.
+19, 2018.

 Q: What is a MOOC?